zebbra/data_aggregator/docs/development.md

 │   ├── data_aggregator     # Backend application code, each folder represents a dedicated module of the backend │   ├── data_aggregator_api # Definitions of interfaces for the application
-│   ├── data_aggregator_web # Frontend application code, the views and event handlers for the UI │   └── pagify              # Pagination library, to paginate, search, sort and filter data ├── priv
+│   ├── data_aggregator_web # Frontend application code, the views and event handlers for the UI ├── priv
 │   ├── cache               # Caches for various usecases within the application │   ├── cldr                # Location specific formatting of units, data, and time